Pottsboro – Princeton • 903-905-1607

 Blue Ridge sits atop a gentle ridge in northeast Collin County, its name inspired by the blue‑eyed grass and 9 other wildflowers that once carpeted the hills .
 Early settlers I. D. Sellars and Henry Eakle arrived in 1873, farming the land where the town now stands .
 Bill and Jim Meyers opened the first store in a one‑room cabin stocked with just fifty dollars’ worth of goods .
 A one‑room log schoolhouse followed in 1874, and by 1876 Julius Connor and Bill Meyers laid out the present townsite .
 The first gin began operating in 1877, churches were organized in 1880, and the community soon had a high school, telephone exchange and paved roads .
 Blue Ridge incorporated in 1936; by 1940 its 450 residents enjoyed electric and natural gas utilities and more than twenty businesses .

-Portable Building Product Showcase for Blue Ridge
+Portable Buildings & Metal Buildings Product Showcase for Blue Ridge

-and loafing sheds
+and loafing sheds.

-Metal equipment storage buildings for tractors and implements
+Metal Equipment Storage Buildings for tractors and implements.

-Lofted Barn (12×24 ft) – With its gambrel roof and two overhead lofts, this barn provides ample
+Lofted Barn – With its gambrel roof and two overhead lofts, this barn provides ample storage for hay, feed and equipment.

-Run‑In Shed (12×20 ft) – Ideal for sheltering horses and cattle from North Texas sun and storms.
+Run‑In Shed – Ideal for sheltering horses and cattle from North Texas sun and storms.
+Open front, optional kick‑board walls and heavy‑duty framing make this a durable choice.

-Equipment Garage (12×30 ft) – Designed for tractors, ATVs and farm equipment.
-Features a
+• Equipment Garage – Designed for tractors, ATVs and farm equipment.
+Features a reinforced floor, roll‑up doors and optional workbench.

 Delivery & Installation in Blue Ridge